 How to Earn a Patch

-1) Take part in organized educational programs or volunteer service projects for a minimum of ten (10) hours at one or more national park sites.
+1) Take part in organized educational programs or volunteer service projects for a minimum of five (5) hours (for a certificate) or 10 hours (for a patch) at one or more national park sites.

 Girl Scouts Council's Own Awards

-Arizona Cactus-Pine Council of Girl Scouts USA has awards at Brownie, Junior, and Cadette/Senior/Ambassador levels featuring Arizona American Indian History.
-Programs offered at Casa Grande Ruins National Monument cover all needed elements to earn this award.
-Troop leaders are responsible for obtaining the award badges.
+Arizona Cactus-Pine Council of Girl Scouts USA has awards at Brownie, Junior, and Cadette/Senior/Ambassador levels featuring Arizona American Indian History and patch work on deserts and archaeology.
+Programs offered at Casa Grande Ruins National Monument cover all needed elements to earn the awards.
+Troop leaders are responsible for obtaining the award badges/patches.
 General Information on these council's own awards are on the Arizona Cactus-Pine Council website.

 Detailed information on what is done at Casa Grande Ruins National Monument can be requested in PDF format.
 Please use the CONTACT US links.